 Parents: Springer Spaniel x Doberman mix

-When you crossbreed the English Springer Spaniel with the Doberman Pinscher, you’ll get a sweet and charming hybrid, that is, the Springerman.
-Again, they’re not a popular Dobe mix, so the appearance may vary greatly.
+When you crossbreed the English Springer Spaniel with the Doberman Pinscher, you’ll likely get a sweet and charming hybrid, that is, the Springerman (bonus points for the superhero name).
+Again, they’re not a popular Doberman mix, so the appearance may vary greatly.

-Even so, it’s common to see the Springerman take in the ears of the spaniel, or at least, with some extra fluff on the ears.
+However, it’s common to see the Springerman take in the ears of the spaniel, or at least, with a little bit of extra fluff on the ears.
 Other than that, they may inherit the face of the Doberman and a body that can lean both ways.

 Springermans are affectionate, devoted and of course, highly intelligent (as both parents are too).
 Though they get along great with kids and other dogs, they do need to plenty of exercise, otherwise they risk developing separation anxiety.

-The Dobernese is truly a magnificent gentle giant, combining the docile Bernese Mountain dog with the confident Doberman Pinscher.
-As a result, the Dobernese can double as a companion dog and guard dog with complete assurance.
+The Dobernese is truly a magnificent gentle giant, combining the docile Bernese Mountain dog with the self-confident Doberman Pinscher.
+The Dobernese can double as a companion dog and guard dog with complete assurance.

 These dogs are rare, but they’re a spectacular dog.
 The even-temper of the Bernese can give them a friendlier vibe than a purebred Dobie.
 However, when they sense danger around the home, you can expect them to investigate.

-Given both parents, it’s likely that they’ll be highly adaptive dogs with a good grasp on figuring out human emotions.
+Given both parents, it’s likely that they’ll be highly adaptive dogs with a good grasp on reading human emotions.
 So whether you’re feeling down or ready to play, you can count on these dogs to be by your side the whole way.

-The Dobergi is the bizarre clash of the short-legged Pembroke Welsh Corgi and the muscular yet tall Doberman Pinscher.
-Appearances will undeniably vary, but they’re much cuter hybrids than most people would imagine.
+The Dobergi is one of the most bizarre clashes, combing the short-legged Pembroke Welsh Corgi and a muscular yet tall Doberman.
+Looks will undeniably vary, but they’re much cuter hybrids than most people would imagine.